wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-auth-code.md

 ### Additional middleware configuration

 The `OktaMvcOptions` class configures the Okta middleware.
-You can see all the available options in the project's readme [on GitHub][github-aspnetcore].
+You can see all the available options in the project's `README` [on GitHub][github-aspnetcore].
 Once you have the middleware working, you can place the Okta configuration in `appsettings.json` and reference it with the Configuration pattern:

 ```chsarp
 OktaDomain = Configuration["Okta:Domain"],